-Professor Pankaj Sah is renowned for his work in understanding the physiology of excitatory synapses and synaptic plasticity in the amygdala, an area of the brain involved in emotional processing.
+Professor Pankaj Sah is Director of the Queensland Brain Institute.
+He is renowned for his work in understanding the physiology of excitatory synapses and synaptic plasticity in the amygdala, an area of the brain involved in emotional processing.
 He is currently Deputy Director (Research) at the Queensland Brain Institute (QBI).
 Previously he was group leader at the John Curtin School of Medical Research at the Australian National University and moved to The University of Queensland as a founding member of QBI in 2003.

 The amygdala is a part of the limbic system that is involved in assigning emotional significance to cognitive events.
 In particular, it is involved in the processing of fear producing stimuli.
 One simple form of learning in which the amygdala is involved, is fear conditioning.